-The conceptual model adapted from the NCCCS Concept Based Curriculum provides a framework that prepares and motivates the adult learner to attain new nursing knowledge and make meaningful connections to the key nursing concepts.
-The adult learner is challenged to attain mastery of each part of the framework (the individual, the healthcare system and nursing) in order to understand the curriculum (Knowles, 2005); and hence the practice of nursing.
+The conceptual model adapted from the NCCCS Concept Based Curriculum for both the ADN and PN curricula provide a framework that prepares and motivates the adult learner to attain new nursing knowledge and make meaningful connections to the key concepts.
+The adult learner is challenged to attain mastery of each part of the framework (the individual, the healthcare system and nursing) in order to understand the curriculum (Knowles, Holton, & Swanson, 2005); and hence the practice of nursing.
 The domains of the individual, the healthcare system, and nursing provide the conceptual framework guiding the nursing curriculum.
 Concepts and exemplars are organized within each these domains to ensure learning occurs from simple to complex.